Rescryan/ProfPOI-Rescryan/README.md

 After this is largely complete, I will be making a version that can be imported into Legacy (Wynntils 1.12.2)

 Each POI will be a group of nodes, and inside the file, a list of the exact node coordinates will be commented in.
-## Hello!
-Hi, I'm Rescryan.
-I came apon this project when it had been unactive for largely half a year (Though the last actual edit was November 2024, it had been relatively inactive since June that year iirc).
-So, I decided to take the project and run the last few laps.
-I have been making edits and changes to it.
-I really hope you find it usefull for your proffesion needs!
-One last thing.
-In the materials section of this page, the Materials with an (R) after them means that I did those.
-OK, Cya and have a great rest of your day o/

 ***
 ## How can you load this ingame?